Words can be like X-rays, if you use them properly—they’ll go through anything. You read and you’re pierced.

 We have seen glimpses of hightech warehouses with inventory arranged on pallets, controlled by bots that receive an order and move them to packaging areas.
 But taking the vision further, imagine the following scenario:

-A hightech warehouse with functions such as inventory management, packaging and shipping, fully handled by bots controlled through a device by a warehouse operator, and shipment load done through a bot into a self driven truck that was scheduled by a transportation planner who is monitoring the movement of the truck and through cameras can see the insides of the truck as well as the warehouse.
-We are talking about a fully integrated technology to manage the supply chain at every point of operation and each point of handoff.
+A hightech warehouse with functions such as inventory management, packaging and shipping, fully handled by bots controlled through a device by a warehouse operator, shipment load planning done through a bot, and shipment automatically scheduled once the transportation planner firms the plan.
+A truck that is in-transit can be monitored by the planner.
+All of this is achievable through integrated technology that can manage the supply chain at every point of operation.

 By 2022, application integrations delivered with robotic process automation (RPA) will grow by 40% year over year.